Choosing between Affinity and Attio for your CRM comes down to five questions:

 The AI goes beyond relationship scoring.
 Affinity Notetaker joins meetings on Zoom, Google Meet, and Microsoft Teams to transcribe calls and generate notes tuned for private capital terminology.
 Deal Assist lets teams ask questions about deal documents, PDFs, and meeting transcripts in plain language.
 Industry Insights generates AI-powered competitive landscape analysis.

 But Affinity's focus is also its limitation.
 The platform is built for deal flow management, not high-volume sales pipelines.
 Its analytics lag behind general-purpose CRMs, with users describing them as limited to aggregates without raw data exports.
 The mobile app cannot create opportunities or edit lists.
-And performance issues persist, with some users noting the platform feels slow during daily use.
+Performance issues persist, with some users noting the platform feels slow during daily use.

-Source: Affinity
+Affinity strengths:

 Attio wins on flexibility and modern design